Use the tools below to help you troubleshoot G Suite Migration for Microsoft® Exchange (GSMME).

 Fail:While stamping the message

-GAMME does not provision users in Google Apps.
-You need to create the Google Apps user accounts before you migrate data.
+GSMME does not provision users in G Suite.
+You need to create the G Suite user accounts before you migrate data.

 Those messages (including attachments) may exceed the size limit imposed by Gmail, or the messages may contain attachment types that are blocked by Gmail.